Fat Head Keywords – What You Need To Know

 Chunky moderate keywords offer a balance as they replace the heavy traffic of head keywords and low competition of long tail keywords.
 It has moderate competition and moderate traffic.

 There is no single answer to this question.
 It depends on what you are selling and how people search for your product or service.
-You also need to consider factors like whether you are focusing on a small niche inventory or whether you are going big.
+You also need to consider factors like whether you are focusing on a small niche inventory or going big.

 FAQs